acgeospatial/awesome-earthobservation-code/README.md

 </div>

-Alastair Graham [@ajggeoger](https://twitter.com/ajggeoger) and Andrew Cutts [@map_andrew](https://twitter.com/map_andrew) come together to present an informal podcast [@eoscenefrom](https://twitter.com/eoscenefrom) looking at the world of modern remote sensing and EO.
-Fuelled by their passion for all things raster and geospatial, the #scenefromabove podcast aims to be a mix of news, opinion, discussion and interviews. <br>
+The #scenefromabove podcast aims to be a mix of news, opinion, discussion and interviews.
+I am no longer involved in the podcast, however it is still going<br>

 # Contents